-And, did you know that only 3% of SMS marketing is considered spam?
+Did you know that only 3% of SMS marketing is considered spam?
 Unlike emails, which now often have dedicated spam folders, your message is more likely to get through to your customer.
 Plus, since most people aren’t dealing with an overabundance of spam text messages, they are more likely to view your message as something offering value rather than immediately dismissing it as another piece of spam.

 Advantages of email marketing

 With emails, there is no limit on how much text you include.
 This makes it the ideal form of communication for longer-form content such as newsletters, business updates, or educational news.
 It’s no surprise that email marketing is one of the top 12 most important marketing software tools for restaurants.
 In fact, you can build a successful restaurant email marketing strategy in five easy steps.

-Plus, emails allow you to send images as part of the message.
+Emails allow you to send images as part of the message.
 People tend to respond to visual stimuli, and photos or graphics can be a great way to capture your customer’s attention and heart.
 As the old saying goes, a picture is worth a thousand words.
 This is as true as ever.

 Email marketing also remains king when it comes to B2B marketing.
 This is likely not a surprise given that email is the most commonly used form of communication for businesses around the world.

 So, there’s no getting rid of email marketing just yet.
 It still has plenty to offer and some major advantages that no other strategies can fulfill at this moment.